matthew-cheney/fear-no-factor-2.0/README.md

 It is recommended that you use a virtual Python environment.
 The required dependencies are included in [requirements.txt](requirements.txt), and may be install with the command `pip install -r requirements.txt`

+To test that your have all the dependencies installed, run `python3 run.py`

 ### Setup config.py
 In the main directory (i.e. in the same folder as [initialize_database.py](initialize_database.py), create a file called `config.py`.
 Add the following contents, substituting in your own credentials:
 ```